Reviews You Can Rely On

 Credit: Matt Lighthart

-Our main concerns throughout our test prints and beyond tend to be related to extrusion accuracy — specifically, we saw inconsistencies with wall thicknesses, pin holes between layers, some wavy qualities on flat surfaces, and rough surfaces along overhangs.
-Bridging was also a concern, which can be due to lower print head speeds relatively common in budget products.
-In our standard Bridging and Overhang Test, issues were seen at the shortest distance tested (20mm) and did not improve from there.
+Our main concerns are related to extrusion accuracy.
+We saw inconsistencies in wall thicknesses, pin holes between layers, some wavy qualities on flat surfaces, and rough surfaces along overhangs.
+Bridging was also a concern due to the lower print head speed, which is relatively common in budget products.
+In our standard Bridging and Overhang Test, issues were seen at the shortest distance tested (20mm).

 entina tina2 - clearances for moving parts were surprisingly decent with the tina2.